 It is a good idea to spend a few minutes every day doing breathing and relaxation exercises, to be careful about eating and sleeping as regularly as possible, to do physical activities, and other calming pursuits.
 It can be beneficial to share your worries with relatives/friends/a telephone helpline at a time when your children are not present; even if you think the children do not understand, they do comprehend and sense in their own way.

 The more you can maintain a calm and composed appearance, the more this will be projected to the child.
 During stressful moments, try to remain as centered and quiet as possible.
 It is useful to refrain from raising your voice.
-It is also worthwhile to familiarize your child with the sound of the siren, during which you can do relaxation exercises, play music, explain that we hear the siren when it is time to go to the protected and safe space, play a regular game that the child likes and is appropriate to the conditions of the protected space, and that “afterwords we’ll go back to our regular place”.
-Try to have things ready in the shelter such as paper and project supplies, soap bubbles, balloons, a favorite story book, dolls, etc.

-Babies- during a siren it is recommended to hold a baby and try to transmit a feeling of security, through talking, singing, or using cloth diapers or a favorite doll.

-Sometimes it is Dangerous and Sometimes it is Just Scarey
+Sometimes it is Dangerous and Sometimes it is Just Scary

 It is very important to differentiate between a dangerous situation – during which we must undertake actions to cope or do external work, and a frightening situation in which it is necessary to do internal work such as breathing or other calming exercise.